crate/crate/docs/general/builtins/scalar-functions.rst

 -------------------------------------

 The ``if`` function is a conditional function comparing to *if* statements of most other programming languages.
-If the given *condition* expression evaluates to `true`, the *result* expression is evaluated and it's value is returned.
+If the given *condition* :ref:`expression
+<gloss-expression>` evaluates to `true`, the *result* expression is evaluated
+and it's value is returned.
 If the *condition* evaluates to `false`, the *result* expression is not evaluated and the optional given *default* expression is evaluated instead and it's value will be returned.
 If the *default* argument is omitted, NULL will be returned instead.

 ..
 Hidden: create table if_example